evanca/quick-portfolio/embodied_sonification.md

 ## Embodied Sonification

 **Project description:** This project involved the development of Sonification and Auditory Display systems based on human-centered design principles derived from cognitive science studies.
 The research and development portions of the project were carried out in fulfillment of a PhD degree at the Department of Electronic and Electrical Engineering in Trinity College Dublin.

-**Project Overview:**
 Sonification is the representation of data with sound and Auditory Display is the use of audio to present information to a listener.
 In certain contexts and for certain types of data sound can be an effective means of representation and communication.

+**Project Overview:**

+**Coding & Technology**
 The majority of the project was coded in Csound a programming language for audio written in C. Rapid prototyping platforms were developed in Csound and used to prototype new ideas in an efficient manner.

 <img src="images/CsoundCode.png?raw=true"/>

 The project involved the development of new techniques and systems for representing different kinds of data with sound.
-Some of these approaches involved the simulation of human vocal sounds.
+Some of these approaches involved the simulation of human vocal sounds, others relied on the synthesis of pure tones with sine wave generators a third class of techniques involved the use of recorded soundscapes to communicate data to a listener and a fruther appraoch involved the use of doppler shift processing and spatialisation to create a sense of temporal context in sonification listening.

 [Texture](audio/Rough Smooth.wav/) | [Amount](audio/Amount.wav/) | [Speed](audio/Speed.wav/) | [Size](audio/Size.wav/)

+**Research Methods:**
+**Software Engineering/Product Development**

-The research involved many rounds of user testing with user-centric HCI methodologies to determine the best appraoch for mapping data to sound in order to communicate information about the original data to a listener or user.
+The project applied empirical research methods and involved many rounds of evaluation.
+It involved both user-centric HCI methodologies and more traditional psychological experiments designed to guage users judgements of stimuli.

+to determine the best appraoch for mapping data to sound in order to communicate information about the original data to a listener or user.

 <img src="images/page2.png?raw=true"/>